JAMA August 08, 2023

 Setting

-Comparator Placebo administered intravenously every 4 weeks.
+Comparator Matching placebo administered intravenously every 4 weeks for 72 weeks.

 Study Limitations